sdhutchins/pwdgen/README.md

 ## Tests

-To run tests, type `nosetests tests/` in the pwdgen directory.
+To run tests, type `pytest` in the pwdgen directory after installing pytest on your system or in your environment.

 ## Author